 From $25 to $100 are bottle jacks that can lift up to 20 tons.
 They may also come with a floor stand for added stability during use.

-For $100 and above are high-capacity jacks for large vehicles, buildings, and other structures.
+For $100 and more, you'll find high-capacity jacks for large vehicles, buildings, and other structures.
 These jacks are often air hydraulic jacks that require an air compressor.

 Using a bottle jack properly and safely requires careful planning and caution.
 Here are the basics to get started: